 Earlier this month, the driver was convicted and sentenced to 15 years without parole.

 Road rage doesn’t always look this armed and dangerous, but it can still be deadly.
 When we let our anger get the best of us, it can lead us to do risky things without even realizing it, like:

 This behavior doesn’t need ammunition to be fatal.
 The wrong moves and suddenly you’re in a serious car accident.

 And while you might not face criminal charges, you most certainly will be held responsible for the accident.

 Better to take three deep breaths.
 Road rage is simply not worth losing your life.

 If you’ve been injured in a road rage accident, I can help.
+When you’re injured in a car accident, you need an experienced auto accident lawyer Memphis, TN courts know well.
 Contact me today to discuss your situation for free.